Hemorrhoids and Other Anal Disorders

 - How is an anal fissure diagnosed?

-An anal fissure can be seen by a doctor on a visual exam of the anal region.
+An anal fissure can be seen by a doctor on a visual exam of the anal region or can sometimes be felt by the doctor on an exam if it is not visible.
 If the fissure is touched, it will usually be painful.
 Sometimes an anoscope (see above) is used to look inside the anal canal a very short distance to see how far the tear extends.

 - Can anal fissures be prevented?